kreynen/farmOS/docs/dev/dependencies.md

 ## farmOS modules

+farmOS modules are what bring everything together to create a Drupal distribution that is specifically for farm record keeping and management.

 * **Farm Blocks** - Provides common blocks used throughout the farmOS interface.
 * **Farm People** - Provides tools for managing people on the farm.
 * **Farm Roles** - Provides default user roles for farmOS.

 ## Themes

+Themes are what give Drupal a specific look and feel.
+As opposed to modules, which provide most of the functionality, themes focus on the display.
+They sit on top of everything and make decisions about how they look.

 * **farmOS Theme** - farmOS Drupal theme.
 Based on Bootstrap.
 * **Bootstrap** - Built to use Bootstrap, a sleek, intuitive, and powerful